 3. Safety Assessment

-In a fire investigation report, you must include a safety assessment.
+You must include a safety assessment in a fire investigation report.
 This identifies and documents potential hazards present at the scene.
 This is done to keep the investigation team and others involved safe throughout the investigation.
 Here's what you must document:

 Best Practices: